i3mainz/jena-geo/README.md

 ### Utility Functions

+Utility functions help to convert units and accompanying information for geospatial data.

 #### Unit Conversion Functions

 ## GeoSPARQL Ontology extension

+The GeoSPARQL ontology has been extended to include support for Coverage representations.

 ### Ontology of functions

 ### Ontology for modelling geospatial data